technomancy/leiningen/doc/TUTORIAL.md

 If you don't fill in the `:description` with a short sentence, your project will be harder to find in search results, so start there.
-Be sure to fix the `:url` as well (this will often just be the project's github project url).
+Be sure to fix the `:url` as well.
 At some point you'll need to flesh out the README too, but for now let's skip ahead to setting `:dependencies`.
 Note that Clojure is just another dependency here.
 Unlike most languages, it's easy to swap out any version of Clojure.